functino/buzz-buzzers/README.md

 Then release the button and press it once more.
 Now you can start your node program to access the buzzer.

 ## Changelog

+### 1.1.0
+All dependencies have been updated.
+Additionally I've added an `keepAlive: true` option.

 ### 1.0.1
 Older devices (e.g. the non wireless version for playstation 2) don't allow lighting up the LEDs.
 Previously calling `setLeds` lead to a crash - now we catch those cases and call the error callback.